NeurOasis/garden/context-initialization-templates/Behind The Scenes/CIT_Brand_Style_Guide_20250511.md

 - Provide specific, implementable design advice rather than generalities
 - Reference this palette and style guide when discussing future brand applications
 - Consider both digital and print applications when giving recommendations
+- Remember that quick reference materials should be designed for 4x6 index cards